- The Causes Of The Disease

 - Secondary — caused by a secondary infection.

 The most terrible complication of this group is hemorrhagic pulmonary edema that occurs in the first days of illness and can cause death.
 The pronounced toxemia is followed by shortness of breath, blood-tinged sputum, blue skin, increased heart rate.
 Severe respiratory insufficiency may cause death.
 Children may also have false croup caused by swelling of the vocal cords and spasm of the larynx’ muscles.
 This condition is characterized by the nighttime asthma attacks.
 Such attacks are usually accompanied by increase in the heart rate and feeling of anxiety.
 Progression of the larynx swelling does not let air enter the lungs and the baby starts to suffocate.
 Flu virus has a particularly negative impact on the nervous system.
+Possible complications:

 - swelling and impaction of the brain in the foramen magnum;